freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-accessibility/add-an-accessible-date-picker.md

 # --description--

 Forms often include the `input` field, which can be used to create several different form controls.
-The `type` attribute on this element indicates what kind of input will be created.
+The `type` attribute on this element indicates what kind of `input` element will be created.

 You may have noticed the `text` and `submit` input types in prior challenges, and HTML5 introduced an option to specify a `date` field.
 Depending on browser support, a date picker shows up in the `input` field when it's in focus, which makes filling in a form easier for all users.

-For older browsers, the type will default to `text`, so it helps to show users the expected date format in the label or as placeholder text just in case.
+For older browsers, the type will default to `text`, so it helps to show users the expected date format in the `label` or `placeholder` text just in case.

 Here's an example: